Zacgoose/Check/enterprise/README.md

 # Check Extension - Enterprise Deployment

 This folder contains enterprise deployment resources for the Check Microsoft 365 Phishing Protection extension.
+Firefox currently only has support for management via the `policies.json` file

 ## Contents